enabling IPv6 on Cisco 6500 breaks IPv4 Internet connectivity.

 routers we loose the ability to pass IPv4 traffic as soon as the "ipv6

-unicast routing" command is entered - no IPV6 addresses have been
+unicast routing" command is entered - no IPV6 addresses have been applied

 Cisco TAC seems to be stumped.
 The logs don't show anything, Eigrp & BGP